-- Received 13 rail, bus and ferry operator investigation reports and completed its review of 10 of those investigations, providing comment on the adequacy of the investigations, their findings and safety recommendations. - Received 31 confidential reports from transport employees through the Confidential Safety Information Reporting Scheme (CSIRS) and finalised 23 of those cases with formal notification of the results of the investigations being provided to the reporters.
+- Received ten rail, bus and ferry operator investigation reports and completed its review of nine of those investigations, providing comment on the adequacy of the investigations, their findings and safety recommendations. - Received twenty-five confidential reports from transport employees through the Confidential Safety Information Reporting Scheme (CSIRS) and finalised twenty-three of those cases with formal notification of the results of the investigations being provided to the reporters.

-Challenges 2009 - 2010
+Challenges 2011 - 2012

-Although much has been achieved in its first five years of independent operation, there are important challenges which OTSI continues to confront, and seeks resolution to, in the year ahead.
+Although much has been achieved in its first six years of independent operation, there are important challenges which OTSI continues to confront, and seeks resolution to, in the year ahead.
 Some of those challenges include the following:

-- ◆ Continue to measure and benchmark OTSI's performance against national and international good practice standards in transport accident investigation methodologies, completion timeframes and report compilation, and ensure that OTSI is at least matching, if not exceeding, those benchmarks. - Retain the services of the highly skilled investigators who make up the OTSI team. - ◆ Invest in OTSI's people and enhance operational capability through programs of continuing professional development, education and training. - Obtain financial supplementation to enable the recruitment of a suitably qualified and experienced analyst to fill the currently vacant Transport Safety Analyst position, thereby enhancing OTSI's capability to engage in transport safety investigation analysis. - ♦ Research and acquire relevant emerging investigative technologies which have the potential to enhance the techniques, practices and procedures employed by OTSI in the conduct of its investigations.
+- Continue to measure and benchmark OTSI's performance against national and international good practice standards in transport accident investigation methodologies, completion timeframes and report compilation, and ensure that OTSI is at least matching, if not exceeding, those benchmarks. - Retain the services of the highly skilled investigators who make up the OTSI team. - Invest in OTSI's people and enhance operational capability through programs of continuing professional development, education and training. - Research and acquire relevant emerging investigative technologies which have the potential to enhance the techniques, practices and procedures employed by OTSI in the conduct of its investigations. - Complete the planning for the implementation of a Service Agreement with the Australian Transport Safety Bureau to contribute to the single national rail safety investigator framework with effect from 1 January 2013.